How to Set English Classroom Rules and Make the Most of Them

 Suitable for all ages, contracts work especially well with teenagers and adults.
 Anyone who’s thinking about joining the workforce in an English-speaking region will appreciate seeing the structure and language used in English contracts.

-Additionally, you may want to add your grading system into the classroom contract, like the one in this sample.
+Additionally, you may want to add your grading system to the classroom contract.
 This lets students know how assignments, tests and in-class exercises will be graded, while highlighting your contractual obligations to grade fairly.
 And since students and teachers both have to agree to the contract, it makes both parties more mindful of their commitments.

 Finally, don’t forget to give your students a copy of their contract to take home and read in their personal time.
 You can even turn it into a language-learning activity by having students read their contracts at home and then talk with them about the rules the following lesson.
 Ask them to name some rules and talk about why they think following those rules is important.